 Pursuant to the Product Safety Act, producers and importers have a duty to monitor products after putting them on the market, by taking measures that enable them to recognise dangers arising from the products and to take appropriate measures to avert such dangers.
 Such measures may, if necessary, include withdrawing the products from the market, giving reasonable and effective warnings to consumers and, if need be, recalling the products.
 Suppliers are required to contribute to monitoring the safety of the marketed products, such as by passing on indications of dangers that may be posed by a product and by cooperating with measures by the producers and competent authorities to avert danger.

 If the producer or importer fails to take (appropriate) measures, the Federal Ministry for Social Security, Generations and Consumer Protection can take appropriate measures, including the ordering of a product recall.
 Contravention of these measures constitutes an administrative offence for which fines of up to €25,000 can be imposed.

-Further, in this context, based on general civil law principles producers (and as the case may be also importers and suppliers) have a product monitoring duty after the product was put on the market, entailing the duty to avert dangers thus discovered by taking appropriate measures.
+Furthermore, in this context, on the basis of general civil law principles, producers (and as the case may be also importers and suppliers) have a product monitoring duty after the product was put on the market, entailing the duty to avert dangers discovered by taking appropriate measures.
 A violation of the monitoring duty may thus give rise to civil liability if persons suffer damage because of the violation.